 Confidence is also achieved through accessibility.
 If communities are not aware of the existence of the NCT and are not able to access its services, then it fails in winning over their confidence as a valued institution to which they are able to have matters referred when necessary.
-The NCT has developed a comprehensive Access Strategy, the details of which are to be found on Page 56.
-It is for these reasons that the NCT has developed outputs that focus on delivering on both a short and medium term basis.

-15.4.
+15.1.4.
 Programme resource considerations

 The most significant resource constraints facing the NCT in delivering on these outputs are financial (budget) and competent people in both Case Management and Adjudication.
-Tribunal Members are ultimately appointed by the dti and, as such, there is a need that they are competent in both the legal aspects as well as in the drafting of articulate, well-constructed, grammatically correct judgements.
+Tribunal Members are ultimately appointed by the dtic and, as such, there is a need that they are competent in both the legal aspects as well as in the drafting of articulate, well-constructed, grammatically correct judgements.
 These are areas in which the NCT focuses developmental initiatives.